mkbabb/parse-that/docs/tranches/B/B.md

 recovery: recovery has a unique FIRST code and that hostile case remains explicitly routed.

+P2-C is banked at `d323f56`.
+Its exact EOF/span product measures construction, build-plus-first-parse, stabilized hot, alternating grammar shapes, failure and non-ASCII FIRST routing at 4/8/16/33/96/753 names.
+The compiled graph is 0.0597–0.0785× on construction, 0.0696–0.0846× through the first parse, below 10× on every stabilized success scale under 753 and only 1.4996× on Unicode cold edges.
+The staged graph, prefix table and compiled parser surface are therefore terminally retired as a general candidate.

 P2-L is banked at `5822ae2`.
 All 51 CSS/JSON-shaped leaf capture, value and
 failure products are equal at 8/64/4096 UTF-16 units, but success is only 0.0718–1.3079×.
 Callback loops, declarative ASCII tables and a public sticky